A Fresh Look at an Old Story

 The story of the ‘Ouzel Galley’ is already out there – but is it one we can believe?

 Our tale will be a collection of the facts.
-It won’t rely on any novels or on the ramblings of members of a secret society, and will not claim to be the last word on the matter.
+It won’t rely on any novels or on the ramblings of members of a secret society.
+It will be a collection of facts and will not claim to be the last word on the matter.

-This story will unfold in log entries as the facts emerge, over a yet undetermined period of time.
-So, add your twopence worth, and let’s see where the wind takes us, me old shipmates.
+Our story will unfold in log entries as the facts emerge, over a yet undetermined period of time.
+So, add your twopence worth and let’s see where the wind takes us, me old shipmates.

 First let me inform new and earlier readers that, additional updates and corrections will be an ongoing feature.

 The Ouzel Galley Society in the 20th century

 Before we begin to look at a story that, although romantic and exciting, claiming to be historical, and been ‘out there’ for so many years, centuries in fact, and repeated ad nauseum, we must look in detail at the closely associated organisation, the Dublin Chamber of Commerce and its birth organisation, the Ouzel Galley Society – the heart of the story.

 When Ireland’s charismatic Taoiseach, Bertie Aherne, addressed the Ouzel Galley Society’s members in 2005, on the occasion of its 300th anniversary, he congratulated them and spoke of the Society in following glowing terms.